Here are some important questions to consider, to help you decide.

 As a landlord, you will have legal obligations and a duty of care to your tenants, so it’s really important to understand these before investing in property.

-It’s important to research the rental market in the area you want to buy in.
-It can give you an idea of local demand, who your tenants might be, and how much you could receive in rent – and therefore the potential yield on your investment.
+Take your time to research the rental market in the area you want to buy in.
+It can give you an idea of local demand, who your tenants might be, and how much you could receive in rent – and, therefore, the potential yield on your investment.

 Understanding the market can help you when it comes to finding tenants and managing your income.
 There may be times when your property is empty.
-So, you need to make sure you can manage without this income during these times.
+So, make sure you can manage without this income during these times.

-You’ll need to pay tax on income you earn from your investment property, and on any profit you make when you sell your rental property.
+You must pay tax on the income you earn from your investment property and on any profit you make when you sell your rental property.
 However, you may be eligible for certain tax reliefs.

-Always seek tax advice as tax rules can change and will depend on individual circumstances.
+Always seek tax advice, as tax rules can change and depend on individual circumstances.

 Your property may be repossessed if you don’t keep up repayments on your mortgage.